Sunshine352/AmI/README.md

-# Attacks Meet Interpretability
+# Attacking "Attacks Meet Interpretability"

-This repository is for NeurIPS 2018 spotlight paper [Attacks Meet Interpretability: Attribute-steered Detection of Adversarial Samples](https://arxiv.org/abs/1810.11580).
+This repository contains an attack on the the NeurIPS 2018 spotlight paper [Attacks Meet Interpretability: Attribute-steered Detection of Adversarial Samples](https://arxiv.org/abs/1810.11580).

 ## Prerequisite